Skip to main content

 2 Enter the location data of the property.

-You can also find out the cadastral reference of the property by calling the Cadastre Hotline (telephone: 902-37.36.35)
+You can also find out the property's cadastral reference by calling the Cadastre Hotline (telephone: 902-37.36.35)

-• Percentage of participation in case of ownership or usufruct
+• Participation percentage in case of ownership or usufruct

-The percentage of participation in the ownership or usufruct of the home or parking spaces must be indicated to two decimal places.
+The percentage of participation in the ownership or usufruct of the home or parking spaces must be indicated, with two decimal places.

 • Housing situation